 i) Enzyme Deficiency

 Like the human digestion system, your dog also requires digestion enzymes to aid the absorption and metabolism of nutrients into the body.
-However, when our bodies can make enzymes on its own, our canine companions cannot produce enough enzymes for complete digestion.
+However, when our bodies can make enzymes on their own, our canine companions cannot produce enough enzymes for complete digestion.
 For this reason, our pups will depend on the foods we feed to them for the enzymes.

 Unfortunately, when we domesticate dogs, we tend to feed them and make them live in our modern lifestyle.
 This means that we make our dogs food and sometimes feed them on what we are consuming.

 This leads to malabsorption of food and poor digestion.